Techryptic/Parallel-Execution-of-Selenium-Webdriver-Using-Multithreading/README.md

   - Can be run in headless mode if needed
   - Since PhantomJS is outdated, Selenium is the new replacement.

-Somethings not so nice about selenium:
+Somethings not so nice things about selenium:
   - Was not built for multi-threading.
   - Not many projects written in ruby, which makes research a little bit more intensive.
   - Selenium likes to throw errors, sometimes for no reason.